LorenzoSiena/Johnny-The-CyberCar-Assistant/README.md

 The study shows that it is possible with current technologies to make a common car smart, up to a level and depth that depends on the access to the internal dynamics of the car, accessible from the OBD-II debug port and using the protocols available on the bus.

-The original thesis can be found here [Not Yet Available_ITALIAN ONLY](https://github.com/user-attachments/files/16312417/dumblink.txt)

 ## [TODO] Introduction
 A brief introduction to the project and the context of the thesis.